 How to Prepare and Arrange the Roses:

-I placed water into a bucket, about 1/4 full and mixed it with the food that comes in a sachet with the flowers.
+Place water into a bucket, about 1/4 full and mixed it with the food that comes in a sachet with the flowers.

 I started my flower arrangement idea with a circle of foliage around the rim of the basket.
-(Cut the foliage into shorter lengths and don't forget to use the Rose stems to).
+Cut the foliage into shorter lengths and don't forget to use the rose stems to.

 Below is the finished flower arrangement idea.
 It looks good don't you think?